 We can see the EHRs for almost 70 percent of specialty patients, and approximately 30 percent of specialty PA requests are submitted with information from relevant EHRs.

 Internally, we are expanding the connectivity to other business units.
-Today MinuteClinic, Accordant, and Coram are fully integrated with these interoperability solutions with CVS Kidney Care, diabetes and other chronic conditions coming online soon.
+Today MinuteClinic, Accordant, and Coram are fully integrated with these interoperability solutions with other care management programs.

 AccordantCare Management nurses use EHR and digital connectivity, like secure messaging directly with patients, to access more member-related information that allows them to efficiently and effectively extend whole person support and collaborate with other health care providers to offer highly coordinated care for conditions such as diabetes.
 This improves a member's appropriate adherence and health outcomes which can lead to 11 percent reduction in hospitalizations and lower overall health care costs.